python/cpython/Doc/library/stdtypes.rst

 This is also known as the string *formatting* or *interpolation* operator.
 Given ``format % values`` (where *format* is a string), ``%`` conversion specifications in *format* are replaced with zero or more elements of *values*.
-The effect is similar to the using :cfunc:`sprintf` in the C language.
+The effect is similar to the using :c:func:`sprintf` in the C language.

 If *format* requires a single argument, *values* may be a single non-tuple object. [#]_  Otherwise, *values* must be a tuple with exactly the number of